 Beyond the exhibited images on the walls David will be exhibiting several Multi-Image slide shows produced to present his photography starting with his earliest presentation entitled “Moods” that was produced over 40 years ago and with what was then State of the Art equipment in slide shows with an actual computer to control the images.
 This has become a lost art form since slides have been for the most part replaced with digital imaging and the slide show is now a video on You-Tube.

-Come and see what media was like before MTV and smart phones and see an exhibit of unaltered images directly out of the camera and learn what shooting slide film was all about!!
+This exhibit showcased what media was like before MTV and smart phones and showcased unaltered images directly out of the camera!!

 David J. Stana, Cr.
 Photog., CPP